VEGOILS-Palm extends losses for second session on weaker Chicago soyoil

-JAKARTA, Oct 2 (Reuters) - Malaysian palm oil futures traded lower on Monday, extending losses for a second session, tracking weakness in Chicago soyoil.
+JAKARTA, Oct 2 (Reuters) - Malaysian palm oil futures traded lower on Monday, extending losses for a second session trailing weakness in Chicago soyoil as the Chinese closed for a long holiday.

-The benchmark palm oil contract FCPOc3 for December delivery on the Bursa Malaysia Derivatives Exchange fell 50 ringgit, or 1.33%, to 3,717 ringgit ($790.01) a metric ton by the midday break.
+The benchmark palm oil contract FCPOc3 for December delivery on the Bursa Malaysia Derivatives Exchange fell 65 ringgit, or 1.73%, to 3,702 ringgit ($785.15) a metric ton when the market closed.

 Palm oil futures dropped 6.06% in September after posting two consecutive monthly gains.

-"Palm oil started October with over 1% fall, mainly dragged down by weakness in CBOT soybean oil.
-The benchmark opened gap lower but quickly closed gap as price surged to 3,771 ringgit.
-Nonetheless, prices failed to sustain on the absence of follow through buying," a Kuala Lumpur-based trader said.
+"Malaysia crude palm oil futures were seen trading sharply lower today in absence of any fresh buying as key destination China is on holidays and Chicago soyoil futures continued to show a selloff since last week," said Anilkumar Bagani, commodity research head at the Mumbai-based Sunvin Group

 The Dalian Commodity Exchange is closed from Sept.
 29 to Oct.
-6 for Mid-Autumn Festival and National Day.
-Soyoil prices on the Chicago Board of Trade BOc2 edged down 0.02%.
+6 for the Mid-Autumn Festival and National Day.
+Soyoil prices on the Chicago Board of Trade BOc2 edged down 0.38%.

 Palm oil is affected by price movements in related oils as they compete for a share in the global vegetable oils market.